django/deps/draft/0006-channels.rst

 introduce asyncio, gevent, or any other async code to Django app; all the code users write runs synchronously in a worker process or thread.
-This is primarily an accessiblity play: it's traditionally been very easy to write a "Hello World" HTTP view; the goal of Channls is to make it just that easy to write "Hello World" WebSockets views.
+This is primarily an accessiblity play: it's traditionally been very easy to write a "Hello World" HTTP view; the goal of Channels is to make it just that easy to write "Hello World" WebSockets views.

 Under the hood, Channels does a fair bit more.
 In a nutshell, Channels replaces Django's request/response cycle with *messages* that are sent across *channels*.
-This means that adding Channels to Django enabled not just WebSocket support, but support for any future protocol (weather uni- or bi-directional).
-Channels also allows for background tasks to run out-of-band of the web servers, similar to some of the feaures of Celery or Python-RQ.
+This means that adding Channels to Django enabled not just WebSocket support, but support for any future protocol (whether uni- or bi-directional).
+Channels also allows for background tasks to run out-of-band of the web servers, similar to some of the feaures of Celery or Python-RQ (though its featureset is far smaller, and it is not intended to replace most uses of task queues)

 Although this is a fairly profound change to Django's internals, it's also fully backwards-compatible.
 Django will continue to run under WSGI, and Channels